Grounding internalism in the population genetics of the introduction process

-The problem of a missing causal foundation for internalism manifests differently in the (completely separate) literature of molecular evolvability or self-organization following on Kauffman (1993).
-What Kauffman needed was a theory explaining why certain features or forms emerge commonly by evolutionary processes, even without being selected (this was a big part of what Kauffman meant by the term “self-organization”).
+The problem of a missing causal foundation manifests differently in the (completely separate) literature of molecular evolvability or self-organization following on Kauffman (1993).
+Kauffman sought to explain why certain features or forms emerge commonly by evolutionary processes, even without being selected.

-A possible solution emerges from the fact that the structures that are more common in genetic state-space, e.g., RNA folds that have more possible sequences, necessarily have more mutational arrows pointed at them, including from other parts of state-space.
+A possible causal explanation emerges from the fact that the structures that are more common in genetic state-space, e.g., RNA folds that have more possible sequences, necessarily have more mutational arrows pointed at them, including from other parts of state-space.

 We might be tempted to suggest that this fact alone explains the findability of common structures, but this only tells us that a mutational bias exists — how such a bias influences evolution is a separate issue that requires a population-genetic theory linking tendencies of mutation to tendencies of evolution.